Anhedoniczz/CorsScanner/README.md

 [https://anotherexample.com] Exploitable: Server accepts credentials from malicious origins.
 ```
 ## POC
 You can use POC.html to exploit vulnerable URLs found by this code.
 Input the vulnerable URL and click the button.
+(Or you can always use burpsuite)

 ## Disclaimer
 This tool is intended for educational purposes and security testing on websites you own or have permission to test.
 Unauthorized scanning may violate laws or terms of service.
 Use responsibly.